 Andersen Boutique Hotel – Bright and unfussy boutique hotel in cool Vesterbro.

 Andersen is a laid-back boutique hotel combining easy comfort, design, and affordability.
 The location is great: a stone’s throw from the central station and perfect for exploring the center and trendy Vesterbro.
 The service is excellent – the staff is happy to help and full of local knowledge.
-The 69 rooms are pleasing and contemporary, with Designers Guild wallpapers and fabrics in a choice of bright color schemes, from fuschia to turquoise and lime, and pale wooden floors.
+The sixty-nine rooms are pleasing and contemporary, with Designers Guild wallpapers and fabrics in a choice of bright color schemes, from fuschia to turquoise and lime, and pale wooden floors.
 Bathrooms have similar colorful accents, Philippe Starck fittings, and a cute rubber duck.
 There is no restaurant but breakfast is served in the inviting ground-floor lounge which is full of artwork, GUBI chairs and sofas in rich velvet shades, and lit by pretty pendant lights.
-Finally, the hotel has introduced the very useful ‘Concept24’, whereby guests who book direct can keep their room for 24 hours from check-in.
-Note: the Hotel is closed for planned renovation works till April 2020.
+Finally, the hotel has introduced the very useful ‘Concept24’, whereby guests who book direct can keep their room for twenty-four hours from check-in.

 Andersen Boutique Hotel – Location